- Home

 3. Plug-in Hybrids (PHEVs)

-Plug-in hybrids feature larger batteries that allow for longer electric-only driving ranges.
+Plug-in hybrid cars feature larger batteries that allow for longer electric-only driving ranges.
 They can be charged from an external source and typically offer more electric range than standard hybrids.

 This setup provides a mix of performance, economy, and environmental benefits depending on the type of hybrid you choose.